Joash09/blog/content/about.md

 > Writing is nature's way of letting you know how sloppy your thinking is<br>
-> - Dick Guidon
+> - Dick Guindon

 Hello and welcome to my little corner on the web!
 I created this site, in part, as a response to the quote above by Dick Guindon.
-Here I document my noteworthy explorations with various topics of interest as clearly and simply as possible.
+Here I document my noteworthy explorations with topics of interest as simply as possible.
 In particular, over the past couple years I've been mainly interested in:
 - Operating systems (specifically Linux) and hosting
 - Computer networking
 - Differential geometry and multilinear algebra